j5155/Documentation/src/pid/test.md

 ## Documentation and Support

 If further improvements are needed or you encounter issues, please join the [Pedro Pathing Discord Server](https://discord.gg/2GfC4qBP5s) to ask questions!
+Feel free to make an issue on this repo by clicking the edit button at the top right of the page.
 ---

 ## Final Thoughts

-Congratulations on completing your PID tuning and testing!
+Congratulations on completing your PIDF tuning and testing!
 Best of luck to your team this season!